bhaktirizaldi/Python-Data-Science/README.md

 # Python-Data-Science
-Python Code Library
+Python Data Science Code Library

-for Learning and Implementation
+for self use Learning and Implementation
+Never connected to local module, only act as Remote storage.
+Local module operation carried out by manually copy-paste the  code to Local IDE

+Index:
 1. Data Preprocessing
 2. Regression
 3. Classification